sparrowcode/sparrowcode.io-content/en/tutorials/async-await.md

 }
 ```

-The URLs from the images come in.
+URLs from images are coming in.

 The cell table is configured by scrolling.
 In order not to download the icon every time, let's save it to the cache.
 Programmers dump logic to libraries like [Nuke](https://github.com/kean/Nuke), but with `async/await` we will have our own `Nuke`: